NGonline/Notes/Java.md

 else
     f.mkdirs(); // create an entire directory path
 ```
+- In Java, it appears that you are supposed to use a `File` object to determine whether a file exists, because if you open it as a `FileOutputStream` or `FileWriter`, it will always get overwritten.

 ## Input and Output
 - Everything derived from the `InputStream` or `Reader` classes has basic methods called `read()` for reading a single **byte** or an array of **byte**s.
 Likewise, everything derived from `OutputStream` or `Writer` class has basic methods called `write()` for writing a single **byte** or an array of **byte**s.
 They exist so that other classes can use them to provide more useful interfaces.